rkiel/npm-power-config/README.md

 }
 ```

-The included file(s) do not have to be the same file type as the source file.
+The included file does not have to be the same file type as the source file.
 You can include a JSON file: `examples/json/avengers.json`

 ```json
 ["blackwidow", "captain", "hawkeye", "hulk", "ironman", "thor"]